hemantksingh/messup-learn/People/Self Awareness.md

 ## Enhancing consciousness

 How many things do we do during the day with our at most concentration?
 Staying aware of one thing for prolonged amount of time without drifting away requires practice 24 hours a day and 7 days a week.
-If you can integrate this into everything that you do throughout your day and throughout your life you can be in a heightened state of awareness.
+If you can integrate this into everything that you do throughout your day and throughout your life you can be in a heightened state of consciousness.

 * Build extraordinary habits by performing small rituals that constantly remind you of your goals.
 * Simplify your day to day life with less material possessions.
 Life is a manifestation of where you put your energy.
 Energy flows to where your awareness goes.
 Material possessions e.g. mobile phones and social media are a great source of distraction and energy consumption.
-Fewer possessions mean less loss (haemorrhaging) of energy.
-One of the goals for monks is conservation of energy.
+Fewer possessions mean less haemorrhaging of energy.

 ### Build will power

 You use your will to take your awareness from one area of the mind to another.
-Will is like a muscle and it needs to be cultivated.
+Will power is like a muscle and it needs to be cultivated.

 * Finish what you begin.
 Starting something is easier than finishing it.
 At the start of a project you have loads of energy and excitement but it takes huge amount of effort to finish what you started.
 Every time you finish something, you develop will.
 Finish it well and do a bit more than what you think you can do.
 * Affirmation - remind yourself of your main goal and how you're going to get there with a clear choice of concise words